jostylr/write-web/src/save.md

 ## Parse form

-This parses the form, eventually sending the files to s3 as well as storing in repo under the same name.
+This parses the form, storing in repo under the same name.

     var form = new formidable.IncomingForm();